Home Features Desktop App CLI Reference Tutorial Reports Manufacturing Tolerance 3D Analysis Collaboration Integrations Why Plain Text? GitHub

 GitHub Actions

 Add validation to your CI/CD pipeline.
-This workflow validates all TDT files, checks traceability, and generates reports on every push.
+This workflow validates all Tessera files, checks traceability, and generates reports on every push.

 .github/workflows/tdt-validate.yml YAML